dji-sdk/Mobile-SDK-Android/README.md

 Once you finish it, build and run the project on your Android Device.
 Then connect the Android device to the Remote Controller, turn on the Remote Controller and the aircraft or handheld device.
 You can start to try different features in the sample project now!

-> **Important:** Please make sure your DJI Remote Controller supports [AOA](https://source.android.com/devices/accessories/protocol.html) before you test the Sample app.
+> **Note:** Please make sure your DJI Remote Controller supports [AOA](https://source.android.com/devices/accessories/protocol.html) before you test the Sample app.
 You can upgrade your DJI Remote Controller to the latest firmware and check if there is a dialog pops up when you connect the app to it like this:
 >
 > ![dialog](./Images/dialog.png)

 ## Importing the SDK to Android Studio Project

 You can check this [tutorial](https://github.com/DJI-Mobile-SDK/Android-ImportSDKToAndroidStudio) to learn how to import DJI Android SDK to a newly created Android Studio Project from scratch.

+> **Note:** If you want to use the SDK in Android 6.0 Marshmallow, you must set the **targetSdkVersion** in "defaultConfig" of your project's build.gradle(Module: app) to **22** or lower.
+Here is an example:
+>
+> ~~~xml
+> defaultConfig {
+        applicationId "com.dji.importSDKDemo"
+        minSdkVersion 19
+        targetSdkVersion 22
+        versionCode 1
+        versionName "1.0"
+    }
+> ~~~

 ## Concepts